ranocha/Julia_User_Group_Mainz/2025-02-06__Introduction_to_HOHQMesh/README.md

 ## Run the examples

-In addition to the notebook, the repository also includes the example explored in the Pluto notebook.
-It is recommended to run the `von_karman.jl` test case with multiple threads, starting the julia via the following command:
+In addition to the notebook, the repository also includes the example showed in the Pluto notebook.
+It is recommended to run the `von_karman.jl` test case with multiple threads, starting julia via the following command:

 ```bash
 julia --project=. --threads=8